-Recent evaluation experience includes the current evaluation of the impact of green space in the newly renovated Goods Line behind UTS, contributing to qualitative and quantitative data analysis for a combined program- and impact evaluation of the Nature Conservation Council’s Powersavers Challenge for Low income households; a major document review and synthesis for a large-scale evaluation of World Vision International’s Global Child Health Advocacy Campaign, design and analysis of a large customer survey for Ausgrid’s Smart Grid, Smart Cities $10 million trial and an evaluation of Leichhardt Council’s food waste recycling program in multi-unit dwellings including semi-quantitative interviews.
+Recent evaluation experience includes the current evaluation of a project to improve recycling in Multi-Unit Dwellings for SSROC, an evaluation of the impact of green space in the newly renovated Goods Line behind UTS, contributing to qualitative and quantitative data analysis for a combined program- and impact evaluation of the Nature Conservation Council’s Powersavers Challenge for Low income households; a major document review and synthesis for a large-scale evaluation of World Vision International’s Global Child Health Advocacy Campaign, design and analysis of a large customer survey for Ausgrid’s Smart Grid, Smart Cities $10 million trial and an evaluation of Leichhardt Council’s food waste recycling program in multi-unit dwellings including semi-quantitative interviews.

-Jenni has a Bachelor of Arts with Distinction (Sociology), focusing on social regulation and policy, a Grad.Cert. of Science in Applied Statistics and is currently completing a Masters of Evaluation.
+Jenni has a Bachelor of Arts with Distinction in Sociology, focusing on social regulation and policy, a Grad.Cert. of Science in Applied Statistics and is currently completing a Masters of Evaluation.

 Recent media contributions

-- Accessibility of alternative food networks in the City of Sydney, Food Politics Conference (Hobart), 30 June 2016
+- Accessibility of alternative food networks, Food Politics Conference, June 2016

 - Food for thought, Corporate Waste Solutions (Issue 2, p.28), June 2016